-Uturn UK C.I.C. has foundational support from two charitable trusts – the Esmée Fairbairn Foundation and the Barrow Cadbury Trust, with occasional grant support from other grant-making trusts.
+Uturn UK C.I.C. has foundational support from the Esmée Fairbairn Foundation, with occasional grant support from other grant-making trusts.

 Working with local Councils